How to Determine the Process ID of a Program in Windows 11

 To determine the application ID through Command Prompt commands in Windows 11, follow the steps below:

-2. Search for Command Prompt and click on the top result to open Terminal.
+- Search for Command Prompt and click the top result to open the Command Prompt window.

-4. Type the next order to see a list of process IDs for Microsoft Store apps, and press Enter: tasklist /apps
+- Type the order to see a list of process IDs for Microsoft Store apps, and press Enter: tasklist /apps

 tasklist /svc /FI “ImageName eq PROCESS-NAME*